ChingmuankimN/Data-Scientist-Udacity-Project1/README.md

 - Can we build a model to predict compensation from survey responses?
 - What insights can be communicated to both technical and non-technical stakeholders?

-By following the **CRISP-DM process**, we move from data exploration → cleaning → modeling → evaluation → communication.
+By following the **CRISP-DM process**, we move from Business Understanding  →  data exploration → cleaning → modeling → evaluation → communication.

 ---